KyujinHan/Smplify-X-Perfect-Implementation/README.md

 > You may use V100 or A100 GPU.

 ## GuideLine
+0. **If you get a warning about restarting the kernel, ignore it and click Cancel.**

 1. Input your images in `/content/data/images` folder.

 2. Implement `OpenPose` and get **keypoints**.
 ```python
 # In colab, there is code.